Metro Bank Conveyancing Panel Information

 Read More

 I seldom receive a copy of a lender valuation any more.
-Do my Metro Bank conveyancing panel obligations extend to checking the valuation details where I am acting on a purchase with Metro Bank as the lender?
+Do my Metro Bank conveyancing panel obligations extend to checking the valuation details where I am acting on a purchase with Metro Bank as the Mortgagee?

-If my application is successful will Conveyancing Quality Scheme membership secure my firm’s acceptance on to lenders conveyancing panels?
+Does CQS acceptance secure my firm’s acceptance on to lenders conveyancing panels?

-The Law Society’s CQS accreditation gives no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to join their panels.
-A number of mortgage companies now use CQS as the starting point for Panel membership as is the case with Astra Mortgages.
+The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to join their approved list of firms.
+Some Lenders now use the Conveyancing Quality Scheme accreditation as the starting point for Panel membership as is the case with Santander.

 Find a Lawyer on the Metro Bank Conveyancing Panel